ejpsoil/soildata-assimilation-guidance/docs/tools/bridge-geoserver-geonetwork.md

 # Metadata and View Service with GeoCat Bridge, GeoNetwork and GeoServer

+*Status: ready*

 In this cookbook we use GeoCat Bridge to publish a View Service on a soil dataset in GeoServer, combined with connected metadata in a GeoNetwork instance.

 [GeoCat Bridge](https://www.geocat.net/bridge/) is a plugin for QGIS or ArcMap developed by GeoCat in Bennekom, the Netherlands.
 Its goal is to facilitate the complex process of data publication from